List of historic properties in Chandler, Arizona: Brief history

 Chandler is a prominent suburb of the Phoenix, Arizona, Metropolitan Statistical Area (MSA).
 Chandler was founded on May 17, 1912, and incorporated as a city in 1920.
-The city has numerous historic properties which have been listed either in the National Register of Historic Places.
+The city has numerous historic properties which have been listed either in the National Register of Historic Places or considered as such by the Chandler Historical Society.
 There are also various landmarks and attractions within Chandler that are claimed to represent the best features of the city.
 These have been designated as such by the "Chandler Historical Society".
 The Chandler Historical Society was founded in 1969 as a non-profit corporation in order to collect artifacts related to the history and diversity of Chandler.

 Not all of the historical properties are located within the downtown area of Chandler.
 There is a Southern Pacific Railroad Locomotive and a Railroad Steam Wrecking Crane and Tool Car which are listed in the National Register of Historic Places on display at the Arizona Railway Museum located at 330 E. Ryan Road.